JG-Cloud/DocuGPT/README.md

 4. Insert your OpenAI API Key and start querying your documents.

 ## Design decisions
 - Initially, I had trouble trying to add any uploaded files via streamlit to the vector database to be split,embedded and chunked.
 The streamlit file uploader uses bytes-IO and caches the uploaded file in memory.
 I couldn't work out how to stream this into a vectordb.
-I eventually resorted to saving the uploaded file from memory to a local directory.
+I eventually resorted to saving the uploaded file from memory to a local directory before embedding.
 This wasn't scalable and through some googling I discovered the inbuilt 'tempfile' python module which allowed me to store the files in a temp directory which were removed once the application was stopped or refreshed.

 - I started to split the webapp code into smaller files but couldn't find a way of tying streamlit code into the Langchain code.
 Decided to combine the app code into a single file for now with a view to split at a later date